 Deferring Recognized Gain

-A taxpayer may elect to recognize losses rather than deferring them if it is more advantageous, such as being able to claim higher depreciation expenses for the new property.
+A taxpayer may elect to recognize losses rather than defer them if it is more advantageous, such as being able to claim higher depreciation expenses for the new property.
 Otherwise, to defer the tax, the taxpayer must notify the IRS of that intention, giving transaction details, including when the replacement property is expected to be purchased.
 If a partnership suffered the conversion, then the partnership must elect to defer the gain.
-Individual partners cannot make their own elections, unless the partnership is terminated under IRS rules.

 If the taxpayer elects to pay the tax rather than defer the gain, but buys similar property later, then the taxpayer can elect to defer tax on the gain by filing an amended return.